MetaMask/metamask-design-system/docs/package-migration-process-guide.md

 3. Clone the repo for the library you want to migrate: `git clone https://github.com/MetaMask/<repo-name>` (e.g. `<repo-name>` = `utils`).
 Do **NOT** use an existing clone.
 4. `cd` into the newly cloned repo.
 5. Run `git filter-repo --to-subdirectory-filter merged-packages/<package-name>` (e.g. `<package-name>` = `utils`).
 This will rewrite all history to move all files to `merged-packages/<package-name>`.
 (This is why we're making a fresh clone in a temporary directory — this action is irreversible.)
-6. `cd` to wherever you keep the `metamask-monorepo-template` repo on your machine.
+6. `cd` to wherever you keep the `metamask-design-system` repo on your machine.
 7. Add the library as a remote: `git remote add <package-name> /tmp/<package-name>`.
 8. Fetch history: `git fetch <package-name> --no-tags`
 9. Make a new branch: `git checkout -b migrate-<package-name>`